dogukanyildiz99/c_exercises/README.md

 # C Programming Exercises
 C is one of the most popular programming languages and it is a must for any software developer.
-Here you can find couple of exercises about C.
+\nHere you can find couple of exercises about C.